Learn Spanish in Latin America: the ins and outs

 Accommodation during your Spanish Course

 Staying with a host family is a very nice opportunity to really ‘live and live’ in the country and to have contact with the local population.
-The food in Latin America is generally very tasty, and you will of course speak a lot of Spanish.
+The food in Latin America is generally very tasty, and you will, of course, speak a lot of Spanish.

 How much does a Spanish course cost?